CDC’s Tai Chi Moving for Better Balance Guide for Implementation

 Portions from the Tai Chi Moving for Better Balance implementation guide, instructors’ manual, supplemental materials, student learning guidebook, and Instruction DVD produced by ORI during the research were adapted, compiled, revised (2011)and published by the National Center for Injury Prevention and Control as

 “Tai Chi Moving for Better Balance: A Guide for Program Implementation”.

-The program is rated by the HHS Administration on Aging as Top Tier among evidence based prevention programs, it has met the following criteria:
+- The program is rated by the HHS Administration on Community Living as Top Tier among evidence based prevention programs, it has met the following criteria: